 - There is no robust evidence that the level or other characteristics of maternal anti-HPA-1a antibodies can reliably predict which cases of FMAIT will be more severe and therefore more likely to benefit from medical intervention. - Without a reliable predictive test for the severity of FMAIT, there is substantial potential for over-diagnosis and unnecessary intervention.
-If the estimates derived from screening studies are applied to a United Kingdom (UK) birth cohort of 700,000 births one would expect to find approximately 1400 cases of FMAIT each year, of which 420 would have severe thrombocytopenia.
+If the estimates derived from screening studies are applied to a UK birth cohort of 700,000 births one would expect to find approximately 1400 women with maternal anti-platelet antibodies each year, in 420 (30%) of which the fetus would have severe thrombocytopenia.
 However the number of babies with clinically-detected FMAIT appear to be only about 85 per year and the majority of these will not have long-term sequelae due to bleeding.
 These figures indicate that the babies of most women who would be identified as screen-positive if an antenatal screening programme were started are born healthy, without receiving any medical intervention. - There is not yet any convincing evidence that medical intervention improves the outcomes of pregnancies that are identified through antenatal screening.
 No randomised controlled trials (RCTs) of screening have been conducted.
-A non-randomised controlled trial planned across Norway, Denmark and the Netherlands may generate further evidence regarding the effectiveness of intravenous immunoglobulins (IVIG) or preterm Caesarean section (CS), compared with no treatment.
+A non-randomised controlled trial planned across Norway, Denmark and the Netherlands may generate further evidence regarding the

-• Neither IVIG nor preterm CS is recommended by any UK guidelines as treatment for screendetected FMAIT.
+- effectiveness of intravenous immunoglobulins (IVIG) or preterm Caesarean section (CS), compared with no treatment. - Neither IVIG nor preterm CS is recommended by any UK guidelines as treatment for screendetected FMAIT.